When it comes to putting Palo Alto's formal opposition to the California high-speed rail project in writing, longer is better.

 It is backed by a list of discrepancies between the current project and the one approved by voters three years ago.

-"Since the revised (high-speed rail) business and funding plans do not meet the projected ridership, fare, job creation and other
+"Since the revised (high-speed rail) business and funding plans do not meet the projected ridership, fare, job creation and other significant requirements, the city believes that the voters were not given accurate information during the 2008 election to make an informed decision on a (high-speed rail) project for the state of California," the statement concludes.

 By contrast, Klein and Price produced a one-sentence explanation: "The city believes that the state should terminate the (high-speed rail) project since it's too expensive, has no credible funding plan, is based on deeply flawed and unreliable data, and the (high-speed rail) project was put before voters under Prop.
 1A on the basis of serious, material representations."